 First-tier Tribunal bail requires an application (using Tribunal Form B1) to a First-tier Tribunal hearing centre for release.
 When a detainee makes an application for bail they are brought to an immigration court (the First-tier Tribunal, Immigration & Asylum Chamber) where a First-tier Tribunal judge (also known as an immigration judge) makes a decision on whether detention should be maintained.
 The case should be presented by a legal representative and opposed by a Home Office Presenting Officer.
 However, many people who are held in immigration detention cannot find a lawyer and end up representing themselves in bail hearings.
 If bail is refused, the individual has the right to apply for bail again after 28 days unless their circumstances have changed, in which case they can apply sooner.
 If bail is granted there will normally be certain conditions attached.
-For example, the individual and their financial supporters (formerly known as sureties) (if they have any) may have to offer an amount of money considered proportionate to their financial means, an amount that would be surrendered if the individual absconded.
-The immigration judge sometimes requires the individual to live at a particular address, and report to a reporting centre or a police station at regular intervals.
+For example, residence condition requiring the individual to live at a particular address, a reporting centre or a police station at regular intervals.
 For more information see the BID handbook `How to Get out of Detention’.

 8. Is a successful bail application the only way of getting out of detention?